MP Estate Planning UK

 Key dates to remember:

-• The date of death, which triggers the start of the six-month payment period.
+• The date of death triggers the payment timeline.

 Methods of Paying Inheritance Tax